-The Part-Time Practicum is an experiential-learning course in which students in the part-time division are placed in distance field placements with members of the judiciary or prosecutors and also attend an accompanying seminar class at the law school.
-The students work under the supervision of both a faculty supervisor at the law school and a field supervisor at the placement site.
+The Part-Time Practicum is an experiential-learning course in which students in the part-time division are placed in distance field placements with members of the judiciary or with prosecutors.
+Students in the course also attend an accompanying seminar class at the law school.
+They work under the supervision of both a faculty supervisor at the law school and a field supervisor at the placement site.
 Working remotely, students in the course telecommute to perform research and other related writing assignments for the judges and prosecutors with whom they are placed.
 As their schedules permit, students will be encouraged and permitted to attend courtroom proceedings conducted by the judges or prosecutors for whom they are working.
 Students receive three credit hours upon satisfactory completion of the course requirements.

 The Practicum has two primary components: